ttaranov/atlaskit-mk-2/docs/guides/06-versioning.md

 ## Versioning examples

+Some examples of what would fall under the abstract semver umbrella:

 1. **MAJOR** version when
   - Change named exports exposed via the main entry point.
   - Changing and renaming public props.